India Travel Guide

 India on Film

-In the main cities and towns the most common and easiest form of transportation is automated rickshaw, taxi or private car.
+In the main cities and towns, the most common and easiest form of transportation is an automated rickshaw, taxi, or private car.

 There are motorways in the north of India making travel there slightly more comfortable and quicker.

-The domestic flight network is pretty comprehensive allowin you to travel greater distances quicker.
+The domestic flight network is pretty comprehensive allowing you to travel greater distances quicker.